-The life cycle of RWBs is much more intricate than most people might imagine, and thus difficult to track solely via eyeballs and optics.
+The life cycle of red-winged blackbird (RWBs) is much more intricate than most people might imagine, and thus difficult to track solely via eyeballs and optics.
 So one day I strapped an old camera to the end of a 12-foot telescoping boom pole, stuck the other end into the marsh mud a long reach away from a nest, pressed “record,” and walked away.
-When I retrieved the camera rig an hour later (when the mother-to-be left the nest on one of her periodic breaks), I discovered I had been lucky enough to record an egg in the process of hatching.
+When I retrieved this unlikely camera rig an hour later (when the mother-to-be left the nest on one of her periodic breaks), I discovered I had been lucky enough to record an egg in the process of hatching.

 In setting up the camera I couldn’t see very well through the view screen in bright sunlight, so my aim and zoom settings weren’t perfect (making it appear in some shots that the camera was closer to the subject matter than it actually was), but on the whole, decent footage of numerous bird behaviors resulted.
 Following are a few of the things I would never have seen without the camera: